Serverless database computing using Azure Cosmos DB and Azure Functions

 Why choose Azure Functions integration for serverless computing?

 Azure Functions provides the ability to create scalable units of work, or concise pieces of logic that can be run on demand, without provisioning or managing infrastructure.
-By using Azure Functions, you don't have to create a full-blown app to respond to changes in your Azure Cosmos DB database, you can create small reusable functions for specific tasks.
+By using Azure Functions, you don't have to create a full-blown app to respond to changes in your Azure Cosmos database, you can create small reusable functions for specific tasks.
 In addition, you can also use Azure Cosmos DB data as the input or output to an Azure Function in response to event such as an HTTP requests or a timed trigger.

 Azure Cosmos DB is the recommended database for your serverless computing architecture for the following reasons: